Rattonikus/VERY-SIMPLE-MICMONITORING/README.md

 # VERY-SIMPLE-MICMONITORING
 a VERY SIMPLE script for mic monitoring!

-In case it isnt obvious, this is a long since abandond script.
+In case it isnt obvious, this is a long since abandoned script.
 Conjured by 14 year old me with no idea what any of it does.

 If in any case it still serves some sort of purpose, enjoy!